 Search Engine Optimization (SEO)

 You don’t need to be a dab hand at coding or a research professional to develop a basic understanding of SEO.
 As SEO has become one of the most in-demand functions for marketing professionals and people become more aware of how it works, showing your employer you are familiar with the process can warrant you future opportunities, or even your future career.
+For example, demonstrating knowledge of core SEO concepts like keyword research and ethical link building can help showcase your skills.
+Moreover, understanding when and how to outsource SEO can also be a valuable asset, as it allows you to leverage specialized expertise to optimize your online presence effectively.

 General Software and Business Tools